Five ways technology collaborations are helping save rhinos

 4) Enabling inclusive community-led conservation management

 Together with Northern Rangelands Trust, collaborators are completing a formidable new project, deploying the largest LoRa and Reserve Area Network in conservation.
-Real-time sensors and infrastructure is enabling the collaboration of six community-led conservancies in Northern Kenya, including Lewa Wildlife Conservancy, Borana, Loisaba, Ol Jogi, Sera and Northern Rangelands Trust.
+Real-time sensors and infrastructure are enabling the collaboration of six community-led conservancies in Northern Kenya, including Lewa Wildlife Conservancy, Borana, Loisaba, Ol Jogi, Sera and Northern Rangelands Trust.

 5) Empowering rangers with trackers and communications devices to keep them safe